kevinburke/telapi-python/docs/api/rest/resources.rst

    .. attribute:: sms_url

-      The URL Twilio will request when receiving an incoming SMS message to this short code.
+      The URL Telapi will request when receiving an incoming SMS message to this short code.

    .. attribute:: sms_method

-      The HTTP method Twilio will use when making requests to the :attr:`sms_url`.
+      The HTTP method Telapi will use when making requests to the :attr:`sms_url`.
 Either GET or POST.

    .. attribute:: sms_fallback_url

-      The URL that Twilio will request if an error occurs retrieving or executing the TwiML from :attr:`sms_url`.
+      The URL that Telapi will request if an error occurs retrieving or executing the TwiML from :attr:`sms_url`.

    .. attribute:: sms_fallback_method

-      The HTTP method Twilio will use when requesting the above URL.
+      The HTTP method Telapi will use when requesting the above URL.
 Either GET or POST.

    .. attribute:: uri

-      The URI for this resource, relative to https://api.twilio.com.
+      The URI for this resource, relative to https://api.telapi.com.

 SMS Messages
 >>>>>>>>>>>>

-.. autoclass:: twilio.rest.resources.SmsMessages
+.. autoclass:: telapi.rest.resources.SmsMessages
    :members:

-.. autoclass:: twilio.rest.resources.SmsMessage
+.. autoclass:: telapi.rest.resources.SmsMessage
    :members:

    .. attribute:: sid